Masala Chai (Indian Spiced Tea) Recipe

 Instructions

-- Add the milk, water, tea leaves, chai masala and sugar to a small saucepan.
-Whisk to combine.
+- Add the water, tea leaves, chai masala and sugar to a small saucepan and stir to combine.

 - Strain the chai into your favourite mug.
 Enjoy hot, cookies mandatory.